moby/moby/pkg/tarsum/tarsum_spec.md

 ## Concept

-The checksum mechanism must ensure the integrity and confidentiality of the file system payload.
+The checksum mechanism must ensure the integrity and assurance of the file system payload.